jason-p-cress/NagiosMediator/README.txt

 monitor entitled "CPU Stats".
 Additionally, different monitoring methods may output their performance data in different formats.
 For example, while both the Windows NRPE monitoring agent and the Linux SNMP monitoring agent use a monitor named "CPU Usage", the output of the performance data (found in the "performance_data" JSON object of the monitor API responce) is formatted completely differently.
+Some performance data of interest may best be extracted from the 'status_text' JSON attribute rather than the 'performance_data' attribute.
+Any attribute may be evaluated for extraction either by explicit value of the attribute or a regular expression extraction.

 This configuration file allows you to define:
 	1. The Monitor Record you want to pull performance data from (which is servicestatus->name in the API response)